honeypieio/shrubcoop.org/content/working-groups/swapshop.md

 tagline = "Swap, Buy & Earn goods to save carbon through creating a circular economy.
-Come and swap now!" address = "22 Bread Street, Edinburgh" times = "Open 1pm to 6pm, Wednesday to Saturday"
+Come and swap now!" address = "22 Bread Street, Edinburgh" times = "Open 1pm to 6pm, Wednesday to Saturday" alt = "SwapShop Button – This is the link to the swapshop area of the site.
+Click here to read about the Shrub Swapshop."

 +++